Complete non-ambiguous trees and associated permutations: new enumerative results: Counting CNATs according to their associated permutations

 \begin{lemma} For $n \geq 2$, let $\pi \in B(n,2)$ be an $n$-permutation with exactly $2$ CNATs.
 Then $\pi$ satisfies the quadrant condition from Definition~\ref{def:quad_cond}. \end{lemma}

-\begin{proof} Let $\pi$ be an $n$-permutation, and $k \in \{2, \cdots, n\}$ an index.
+\begin{proof} Let $\pi$ be an $n$-permutation, and $k \in \{2, \ldots, n\}$ an index.
 We show that if the lower-left and upper-right $k$-quadrants have at least $2$ points, then we can construct at least $3$ CNATs with associated permutation $\pi$.
 The construction is similar to the one in the proof of Lemma~\ref{lem:k_Insert_2k}, so we allow ourselves to be a little briefer here.

 Let $d_1, d_1'$, resp.\ $d_2, d_2'$, be two dots in the lower-left, resp.\ upper-right, quadrant.
 We assume that the column of $d_1$ is to the left of that of $d_1'$, and the row of $d_2$ above that of $d_2'$.
-Let $\pi'$ be the permutation obtained from $\pi$ by removing the rows and columns containing $d_1'$ and $d_2'$ from its graphical representation.
-Let $T$ be a CNAT with permutation $\pi'$\footnote{See Remark~\ref{rem:B(n,2)_quad_cond} for why the assumption that $T$ exists can be justified.}.
+Let $\pi'$ be the permutation obtained from $\pi$ by removing the rows and columns containing $d_1'$ and $d_2'$ from its plot.
+Let $T$ be a CNAT with permutation $\pi'$\footnote{See the proof of Lemma~\ref{lem:B(n,2)_quad_cond} for why the assumption that $T$ exists can be justified.}.
 As in the proof of Lemma~\ref{lem:k_Insert_2k}, we let $T'$ be the ``partial'' CNAT obtained from $T$ by re-inserting the leaf dots $d_1'$ and $d_2'$.

 Let $c = (i', j')$ denote the cell in the same column $i'$ as $d_1'$ and row $j'$ as $d_2'$.
 By construction this cell is in the upper-left $k$-quadrant of $\pi$.
 Since $d_1$ is in some column $i < i'$ (to the left of $d_1'$), the path from $d_1$ to the root in the partial CNAT $T'$ must cross the row $j'$ in some cell $c_{\mathrm{left}}$ to the left of $c$.
 Similarly, since the row $j$ of $d_2$ is above the row $j'$ of $d_2'$, the path from $d_2$ to the root must cross the column $i'$ in some cell $c_{\mathrm{up}}$ above $c$.
 Then putting internal dots in any two of the three cells $c, c_{\mathrm{left}}, c_{\mathrm{up}}$ will yield a CNAT with permutation $\pi$.
-Since there are three such possibilities, this implies that $\pi$ has at least three CNATs, which completes the proof. \end{proof}
+Since there are three such possibilities, this implies that $\pi$ has at least three CNATs, which completes the proof.
+These constructions are illustrated in Figure~\ref{fig:B(n,2)_quad_cond} below.